processone/docs.ejabberd.im/content/admin/configuration.md

 Next you need to configure DNS SIP records for your virtual domains.
 Refer to [`RFC 3263`][22] for the detailed explanation.
 Simply put, you should add NAPTR and SRV records for your domains.
-Skip NAPTR configuration if your DNS provider doesn’t support this type of records.
+Skip NAPTR configuration if your DNS provider doesn't support this type of records.
 It’s not fatal, however, highly recommended.